PabloMansanet/subotai/README.md

    makes the network more dynamic and capable to adapt quickly, while still providing protection against basic `DDoS` attacks in the form of a defensive state.

- * **Flexible storage**: Any key in the key space can hold any number of different entries with independent expiration times.
+ * **Flexible storage**: Every key in the key space can hold any number of different entries with independent expiration times.

  * **Impatient**: Subotai is "impatient", in that it will attempt to never wait for responses from